As seen on:

 It means information either entering or leaving the flow.

-This circle symbol will include a letter to indicate where the flow continues (on the same page)
+This circle symbol will include a letter to indicate where the flow continues.

 It means data is stored somehow that will allow for searching later on.